rmello4d/SimpleSpreadSheet/README.md

 Wakanda Widgets (optional)
 ```
-1. Drag a grid and add the datasource D on it
+1. Drag a wakanda grid to your page and add the datasource D on it
 (for reasons of jquery compatibility, just leave the first string attribute S1 in the grid)

 ```